alonitac/LinuxProject/README.md

 Otherwise, your solution has to be fixed.
 Do your changes, commit and push again.

 > [!TIP]
-> By working on this project, you are generating an activity on your profile.
+> By working on this project, you are generating an activity on your GitHub profile.
-> This activity is visible to recruiters and potential employers, providing them with insights into your coding habits, contributions to projects, and overall engagement with the developer community.
+> This activity is visible to recruiters and potential employers, providing them with insights into your coding habits, projects, and overall engagement.
 > Think of it as your digital "business card" for people who are interested in your technical experience.